milagrosdoldan/Broken-Office/README.md

 ###Instructions:

-Install dependencies and inside the folders Front and Back run npm install.
-And after that run in the same folders npm start.
+Install dependencies and inside the folders Front and Back run `npm install.
+And after that run in the same folders `npm start`.

 You must create a file .env in the root of the Back folder with the following lines: